jennlai95/T2A2_recipe_API/readme.md

 reviews table:
 - user - one to many. many users can have many reviews but each review can only relate to one user
 - recipe - many to many, a recipe can have many reviews but each review is done for one recipe.

+Favourite table:
+- user - one to one relationship,
+- recipe - one to many - one recipe can be in many different favourites table